 Tarlov cysts, also called perineural cysts, are CSF-filled dilatations of the nerve root sheath at the dorsal root ganglion (posterior nerve root sheath).
 These are type II spinal meningeal cysts that are, by definition, extradural but contain neural tissue.

 They have been occasionally associated in patients with connective tissue disorders:

 The prevalence and severity of symptoms in patients with Tarlov cysts is controversial.
-Traditionally, and still largely the dominant view, it has been believed that like other spinal meningeal cysts, most Tarlov cysts are incidentally found and are asymptomatic.
-In some patients it appears that Tarlov cysts are the cause of symptoms, such as perineal pain/discomfort or lower back pain or sphincter/sexual dysfunction 3.
+Traditionally, and still largely the dominant view, it has been believed that like other spinal meningeal cysts, the vast majority of Tarlov cysts are incidentally found and are entirely asymptomatic.
 Large cysts may cause local pressure effect and remodel bones.
 However, symptoms don't appear to correlate well with size 2.

 Tarlov cysts appear as very thin-walled CSF intensity simple cystic structures closely related to sacral and lower lumbar nerves.
 The sacral foramina may be widened.
 Morphology can vary from a simple rounded cyst to a complex loculated cystic mass with septations.